 Narrow Margin is a clumsy version of the Idiot Plot, dressed up as a high-gloss chase thriller.
 The Idiot Plot, of course, is any plot that would be resolved in five minutes if everyone in the story were not an idiot.
 And rarely has there been a film in which more idiots make more mistakes than in this one."

 during his review of the remake of Narrow Margin

 , this trope is a term for a Plot

 that hangs together only because the main characters behave like idiots.
 A single intelligent move or question by any of the characters, and all problems would be resolved

-is involved.
+.
 It's not so bad if the characters are supposed

 to be acting like idiots